Python-PyQt/PyQt6-Docs/descriptions/QtGui/QImageReader-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Format independent interface for reading images from files or other devices
-    :digest: 22b8980563e99e8144b1f12d1eb5e0e6
+    :digest: 030ce06837e8ed6683be6e3fa2a11fcd

 The :sip:ref:`~PyQt6.QtGui.QImageReader` class provides a format independent interface for reading images from files or other devices.

-The most common way to read images is through :sip:ref:`~PyQt6.QtGui.QImage` and :sip:ref:`~PyQt6.QtGui.QPixmap`'s constructors, or by calling :sip:ref:`~PyQt6.QtGui.QImage.load` and :sip:ref:`~PyQt6.QtGui.QPixmap.load`. :sip:ref:`~PyQt6.QtGui.QImageReader` is a specialized class which gives you more control when reading images.
+The most common way to read images is through :sip:ref:`~PyQt6.QtGui.QImage` and :sip:ref:`~PyQt6.QtGui.QPixmap`'s constructors, or by calling QImage::load() and :sip:ref:`~PyQt6.QtGui.QPixmap.load`. :sip:ref:`~PyQt6.QtGui.QImageReader` is a specialized class which gives you more control when reading images.
 For example, you can read an image into a specific size by calling :sip:ref:`~PyQt6.QtGui.QImageReader.setScaledSize`, and you can select a clip rect, effectively loading only parts of an image, by calling :sip:ref:`~PyQt6.QtGui.QImageReader.setClipRect`.
 Depending on the underlying support in the image format, this can save memory and speed up loading of images.

 To read an image, you start by constructing a :sip:ref:`~PyQt6.QtGui.QImageReader` object.
 Pass either a file name or a device pointer, and the image format to :sip:ref:`~PyQt6.QtGui.QImageReader`'s constructor.
 You can then set several options, such as the clip rect (by calling :sip:ref:`~PyQt6.QtGui.QImageReader.setClipRect`) and scaled size (by calling :sip:ref:`~PyQt6.QtGui.QImageReader.setScaledSize`). :sip:ref:`~PyQt6.QtGui.QImageReader.canRead` returns the image if the :sip:ref:`~PyQt6.QtGui.QImageReader` can read the image (i.e., the image format is supported and the device is open for reading).
 Call :sip:ref:`~PyQt6.QtGui.QImageReader.read` to read the image.